yamdbf/core/README.md

 - Easy to use storage with support for custom storage providers
   - Ships with a default JSON provider, and other optional providers using Sequelize:
     - Postgres
     - SQLite
+    - MySQL
+    - MSSQL
 - Easy to use Plugin system
 - Full TypeScript support (It's written in it!)
   - Support for decorators for simpler handling of:
     - Event listeners
     - Command metadata
     - Command middleware assignment
     - Attaching Logger for logging/debugging

 ## Installation
 Ignore any warnings about unmet peer dependencies as they are all optional unless